TaitoUnited/taito-cli/docs/tutorial/02-local-development.md

 You can run UI and API tests also against remote environments, but this is explained in chapter [6.
 Remote environments](#06-remote-environments.md).

 You should not test implementation in your test scripts.
-Instead, you should always find some kind 'public API' that is designed not to change very often, and test behaviour of that API.
-Here public API can be provided by class, module, library, service or UI for example.
+Instead, you should always find some kind of 'public API' that is designed not to change very often, and test behaviour of that API.
+Here public API can be provided by a class, module, library, service or UI for example.
 This way you can make changes to the underlying implementation, and the existing tests protect you from breaking anything.

 #### a) Create user interface test